davidwesst/blog/out-the-door-post-jam-update/index.md

     - game design
     - gamejam
     - out the door
-excerpt: "My effort continues on Out the Door with some new artwork, a rewrite (of sorts) to fix the build process, which has led to something of a self-driven code review."
+description: "My effort continues on Out the Door with some new artwork, a rewrite (of sorts) to fix the build process, which has led to something of a self-driven code review."
 ---

 My effort continues on Out the Door with some new artwork, a rewrite (of sorts) to fix the build process, which has led to something of a self-driven code review.